 We finely grind up bones in several of our recipe’s because they are an important source of calcium and minerals and because, honestly, what dog doesn't like bones?
 For more information we highly recommend reading the book “Give Your Dog a Bone” by Dr. Ian Billinghurst.

-We also care about the environmental impact of sourcing our food, so the majority of Outpost Dog Food ingredients (90%) is sourced locally.
+We also care about the environmental impact of sourcing our food, so the majority of Outpost Dog Food ingredients (90%) are sourced locally.

 Outpost Dog Food chefs don’t have a need to add nutrients back into the food.
 Since the ingredients are never cooked, nutrients are kept intact in their natural form within the food.